 Why did you want to work at Brooks?
 "The community and the core school values particularly empathy and passion."

 What are some of your goals for the year?
 "I hope to teach students the excitement of the research process and expand their curiosity about history."

 What is something about you that might surprise students?
-"I tournament bass fish with my husband."
+"I have run a marathon!"

 Favorite movie and TV show?
 The Pursuit of Happyness (Yes, that spelling is correct)!